leaningtech/labs/sites/cheerpx/src/content/docs/13-reference/00-CheerpX.Linux/00-create.md

 	type: "ext2" | "dir" | "devs" | "proc";

 	// First mount must be "/" (root).
 Every other mount's path must
-	// have a parent that already exists, either from an earlier mount
+	// point to a directory that already exists inside the filesystem
-	// or a directory inside one, following standard Linux mount conventions.
+	// mounted at an ancestor path, following standard Linux mount conventions.
 	path: string;
 	// Required for 'ext2' and 'dir' types, but optional for 'devs' and 'proc' dev?: CheerpX.Device;